 As of this writing, Wikipedia (https://en.wikipedia.org/wiki/Bass_fishing), would have you believe that the Bass fishing story beings “In the mid-19th century.”
 The incorrect claim is made that the fly was “the first artificial lure used for bass [fishing].”
 The site (Yes, we understand it’s open-source and we could recommend a historical revision, and we may) also credits balsa wood plugs and poppers emerging at or around 1900 as well as the production of the plastic worms beginning in 1949.
 Then, in the 1960’s the claim is “the plastic worm revolutionized the sport of bass fishing.”

 Our story told here today, the real story, begins much earlier.
 Our story of how bass fishing came to be, starts in 1827 and decades before the first Salmon flies (river flies) were ever known to have been co-opted and retrofitted to attract members of the Bass family.
 Our tale begins when a young Julio T. Buel was out fishing and dropped his luncheon spoon in the drink.
 He watched as the soup spoon fluttered as it sank, expecting it to bottom-out in the silty bottom of the lake, when instead, a Hawg of a Bass swept by.
-With the flip of its tail, the spoon was gone.
+With the flip of its tail and gulp of its beak, the spoon was gone.

 It wasn’t the smell of beef barley broth that made the difference, rather, it was the flash of silver and wobble of the spoon that triggered a response.
 The Brute gobbled up Buel’s utensil and disappeared into the depths of the lake, not by mistake, but rather by instinct.
 The spoon resembled a wounded bait fish.
 Lucky for us young Buel wasn’t eating with a fork that day because what he witnessed would change the course of history for Bass enthusiasts as we know it.